¨We travel, some of us forever, to seek other states, other lives, other souls.¨

 Fortunately, these trying times seldom last more than a few days or at most of a couple of weeks.
 However, for a few people, Backpacking Syndrome can get so frustrating that they go home early.

 Remember, even if you have money and travel in a group on a multiple-day tour (or a cruise ship), traveling can be demanding at times.
-It is just more familiar with backpackers because they have to watch their pennies and travel independently.

 Steps to Overcome Backpacker’s Syndrome